stefanzweifel/laravel-stats/README.md

 ```

 If you're code is hosted on GitHub, you can integrate `stats` with [GitHub Actions](https://docs.github.com/en/actions).
-Use the following Workflow template to share data when a commit is pushed to the `master` branch.
-The Action automatically uses your GitHub repository name.
+Copy the following Workflow to `.github/workflows/laravel-stats.yml`.
+It will share data when a commit is pushed to the `master` branch.
+The Action automatically uses your GitHub repository name in the `--name`-option.

 ```yaml
 name: stats